-UAC advisors are here to help!
-Make an appointment with an advisor at the Undergraduate Advising Center if you have questions about enrolling, dropping, swapping, or repeating classes or would like direct assistance.
+JAA advisors are here to help!
+Attend drop-in advising on Monday or Thursday 12:30pm - 4:30pm or make an appointment with an advisor at Jayhawk Academic Advising if you have questions about enrolling, dropping, swapping, or repeating classes or would like direct assistance.
 Sometimes dropping a course can negatively impact such things as financial aid, health insurance, or housing.
 Let us help you seamlessly add, drop, swap, or repeat classes to fully understand the positive and negative outcomes!

 If you are ready to add, drop, or swap a class, visit the Student Information Systems how-to resource.

 You may also want to access the College of Liberal Arts & Sciences policies and forms for more information.

 First, attend drop-ins or schedule an appointment with a Jayhawk Academic Advisor to discuss the class works with your degree plan and will not conflict with other classes in your schedule.
 Check the KU Academic Calendar to see if you can add a class online or if you must obtain written permission to join a class.

 Dropping or Withdrawing from a Course

 What does it mean when I withdraw from a class?

 When you withdraw from a class, a "W" will appear on your transcript, and you will no longer be enrolled in this class.
 There may be certain consequences for a "W" on your transcript, and you should talk with an advisor to make sure that withdrawal will not negatively affect your housing, insurance, or financial aid.
 Be sure and check the KU Academic Calendar for deadlines and refund policies for withdrawal.